Subscriptions, memberships, paywalls, conversions.

 Spotify has made itself an essential service for music lovers.
 When people use something daily and don’t give the financial outlay a second thought, you’re onto a winner.
 If it works, if it’s seamless.
 If it answers the needs you have of it, that’s great.

-For newsrooms, this means understanding who your audience are and what they need - or as our CMO recently wrote, going from a ‘trust me’ to ‘show me’ approach to journalism.
+For newsrooms, this means understanding who your audience are and what they need - or as our CMO wrote, going from a ‘trust me’ to ‘show me’ approach to journalism.
 From here it’s easy to incorporate this monitoring and analysis into the workflow, so you can know instantly if something isn’t working - or if something is working really well.

 Luckily this is hardly an onerous task.
 Reports and smart notifications are there for the taking and - dare we say - are actually fun to use.
 So, use them!